microsoft/vscode-docs/api/references/theme-color.md

 - `editor.findMatchHighlightBorder`: Border color of the other search matches.
 - `editor.findRangeHighlightBorder`: Border color the range limiting the search (Enable 'Find in Selection' in the find widget).

 Search Editor colors highlight results in a Search Editor.
-This can be configured seprately from other find matches in order to better differentiate between differnt classes of match in the same editor.
+This can be configured separately from other find matches in order to better differentiate between different classes of match in the same editor.

 ![Search Editor Matches](images/theme-color/searchEditorMatches.png)